Here Are The Best Ways to Avoid Credit Card Fraud

-- Second, you should make sure that you have strong online passwords.
+- You should make sure that you have strong online passwords.
 A password should include a combination of numbers, letters, and different characters.

-- Third, you should have a different password for each account.
+- You should have a different password for each account.

-- Fourth, you should shred all of the documents that have your credit card number on them.
+- Shred all of the documents that have your credit card number on them.

 - Finally, you want to make sure you use anti-virus software regularly and keep it up to date.